SeemonJ/combinatorial-library-design-dpp/README.md

 de novo generated combinatorial library design
 =========
-This is an implementation of the framework described in ().
+This is an implementation of the framework described in [This preprint](https://chemrxiv.org/engage/chemrxiv/article-details/647060d7be16ad5c57f1ab9a).

 This framework is for combinatorial library design based on de novo generated molecules and optimizing across the products of attaching building blocks to the scaffold.